luismts/100-days-of-blockchain-code/README.md

 ### Day 45: August 31, 2018
 ##### Developing my own game on Ethereum

-**Today's Progress**: Implemented minting function / getter function
+**Today's Progress**: Implemented minting function / getter function.

 **Thoughts**: Struggling a bit to get back into the test-driven development work-flow but overall enjoying working on this project.
 Creating something where the borders are only determined by your own imagination is an amazing experience.